 Evidence shows earthing improves heart rate, blood viscosity, cortisol balance, stress reduction and autonomic nervous system balance (ANS).

 7. Nix the Blue lights or night lights – Everyone needs optimal melatonin to help fall asleep.

 Being exposed to bright lights before bed, such as a computer screen or even having night lights on while sleeping, reduces the body’s ability to produce melatonin.
 Your bedroom should be as dark as possible not only for sleep, but for your overall health.
 The National Sleep Foundation reported that a study from Ohio State University recently found that unnatural light cycles negatively affect your health and may even cause depression.
 Another study found that sleeping with darkness as compared to some light, reduced tumor size and growth for rats with breast cancer .

 8. Magnesium Tub before bed – A great way to improve your sleep is to take a bath with added Magnesium Flakes or Epsom Salts.
 Magnesium is an important element as it helps regulate more than 300 enzyme reactions in the body.
 Many people are deficient in magnesium and stress depletes magnesium.
 If you don’t get enough magnesium you can be caught in a vicious cycle.
 Your stress will deplete your magnesium and deficient magnesium will result in higher stress or anxiety.

 Bonus – Not only does magnesium help relax you, it is good for heart and blood vessel health and is a natural bood thinner.
 Researchers have found that magnesium intake is beneficial for preventing heart attacks and strokes, diabetes and even recently it has been found to help prevent pancreatic cancer.

-So taking magnesium baths at night is a great way to improve overall health and boost your immunities!
+So taking magnesium baths at night is a great way to improve overall health and strengthen your immunities!